Turn On the Bright Lights

 Turn On the Bright Lights is the debut studio album by American rock band Interpol.
 It was released in the United Kingdom on August 19, 2002, and in the United States the following day, through independent record label Matador Records.
-The album was recorded in November 2001 at Tarquin Studios in Connecticut, and was co-produced, mixed and engineered by Peter Katis and Gareth Jones.
-Its title is taken from a repeated line in the song "NYC".
+The album was recorded in November 2001 at Tarquin Studios in Bridgeport, Connecticut, and was co-produced, mixed and engineered by Peter Katis and Gareth Jones.
+The title derives from a recurring lyric in the song "NYC".

-Upon release, the record peaked at number 101 on the UK Albums Chart.
-It reached number 158 on the Billboard 200 in the United States, as well as spending 73 weeks on the Billboard Independent Albums chart, peaking at number five.
-The songs "PDA", "Obstacle 1" and the double a-side single "Say Hello to the Angels" / "NYC" were released as singles, with music videos being shot for all except "Say Hello to the Angels".
+Upon release, the record peaked at No. 101 on the UK Albums Chart.
+It reached No. 158 on the Billboard 200 in the United States, as well as spending 73 weeks on the Billboard Independent Albums chart, peaking at No. 5.
+The songs "PDA", "Obstacle 1" and the double A-side single "Say Hello to the Angels" / "NYC" were released as singles, with music videos being shot for all except "Say Hello to the Angels".

-Music
+Composition and writing

-In a brief interview about the fifteenth anniversary of Turn On the Bright Lights, guitarist Daniel Kessler stated the album's opening track, "Untitled" was written specifically to open the band's live shows.
-This leads into why the song is named "Untitled" because the band see the song as the intro song.
+In a brief interview about the fifteenth anniversary of Turn On the Bright Lights, Interpol guitarist Daniel Kessler stated the album's opening track, "Untitled" was written specifically to open the band's live shows.
 Lead singer Paul Banks described the riff from the song as "signature Daniel".